halfnelson/halfnelson.github.io/_posts/2017-07-19-reusable-secure-web-project-hosting-with-docker-compose.md

 $ sudo docker-compose up -d
 ```

-and you should be able to hit `yourdomain.com` and see `Hello World`
+and you should be able to hit `http://yourdomain.com` and see `Hello World`.
+You should also be able to hit `https://yourdomain.com` and see that you have a secure site.
+The certificates are automatically renewed by the nginx docker container and are free.

 To add another applications, just add another docker container on the nginx network, and add the domain to the domains environment variable config for https-portal

 ```yml
 - "DOMAINS=app1.yourdomain.com -> http://app1:8080, app2.yourdomain.com -> http://app2:8080"
 ```